jcaillon/valet/docs/content/docs/030.test-commands/_index.md

 ---
-title: 🧪 Test commands
+title: 🧪 Create a test
 cascade:
   type: docs
 weight: 30
 url: /docs/test-commands
 ---

-Valet comes with a standardized way to implement and run tests for your commands and functions.
+Valet comes with a standardized way to implement and run tests for your commands and library functions.

 ## 🤵 Test suites